|Incheon Songdo International City, a City Embracing the Future|

 Compact Smart City

-Tri-bowl was built to commemorate the Global Fair & Festival 2009 Incheon, Korea.
-It symbolizes Incheon and its sky (airport), sea (port), and land (wide-area transportation network), as well as the districts of Songdo, Chengna, and Yeongjong, which together form the Incheon Free Economic Zone.
+Tri-bowl was built to commemorate the Global Fair & Festival Incheon, Korea.
+The bowl symbolizes Incheon and its sky (airport), sea (port), and land (wide-area transportation network), as well as the districts of Songdo, Chengna, and Yeongjong, which together form the Incheon Free Economic Zone.
 The building features a multi-cultural space with an event hall, multi-purpose hall, and a digital library.
 Standing on a pond, the building resembles a big bowl resting on water.

 Techno Park Get Pearl Tower